sgoettel/epistoMap_csv/README.md

 To run the script, simply execute it in your terminal or command prompt:

-`$ python3 epistoMap.py`
+`$ python3 epistoMap.py_csv`

 Make sure the input CSV file is in the same directory as the script.
-After the script finishes running, you'll find the generated HTML file (`epistoMap_output.html`) in the same directory.
+After the script finishes running, you'll find the generated HTML file (`epistoMap_output_csv.html`) in the same directory.

 ## Prerequisites